5 January, 2021

 <Assisting Fukushima Reconstruction>

-Now that almost a decade has passed since the accident at the Fukushima Daiichi Nuclear Power Station, various activities are being carried out in Fukushima toward rebuilding the prefecture in accordance with the official reconstruction and revitalization plan and the Innovation Coast vision.
-For the peace of mind of Fukushima residents, not to mention that of the evacuees still living outside of the area, it is important for the decommissioning at the Fukushima Daiichi Station to proceed steadily.
+Now that almost a decade has passed since the accident at the Fukushima Daiichi Nuclear Power Plants, various activities are being carried out in Fukushima toward rebuilding the prefecture in accordance with the official reconstruction and revitalization plan and the Innovation Coast vision.
+For the peace of mind of Fukushima residents, not to mention that of the evacuees still living outside of the area, it is important for the decommissioning at the Fukushima Daiichi Plants to proceed steadily.

 Meanwhile, under the Mid-to-Long-Term Roadmap for Fukushima Daiichi’s decommissioning, fuel assemblies are currently being removed from the spent fuel pool of Unit 3, with similar work to be carried out at Units 1 and 2.
 Work toward the removal of fuel debris is also proceeding at all three units.